Pune FC: Stadium

 Since Pune made their debut in the I-League, they have always played at the Balewadi Sports Complex, which is located in Balewadi, a suburb of Pune.
 The stadium was also the site of the 2008 Commonwealth Youth Games.
 The club also used the stadium as their home ground for continental tournaments like AFC Cup, and AFC Champions League play-offs.

 The club also trained on the outskirts of Pune in an area called Mamurdi on their own training ground.
 For a season, they used St. Vincent's High School football ground for training, which is located in Pune.

 Ownership

 Pune FC was owned overall by the Ashok Piramal Group.
 Peninsula Land Limited CEO Nandan Piramal was last chairman of the club.

 Kit manufacturers and shirt sponsors

 Academy & youth

-Since their inception in 2007, Pune FC operated its U19, and U17 youth teams.
-On 23 June 2011, it was announced that the club would open an Academy at the U20 level, thus becoming the first I-League team to do so, and they later competed in U19 I-League.
+Since their inception in 2007, Pune FC operated its U14, U17 and U19 youth teams.
+Club's U15 and U17 teams were briefly managed by Norbert Gonsalvez and Gift Raikhan between 2008 and 2011.

+On 23 June 2011, it was announced that the club would open an academy at the U20 level, thus becoming the first I-League team to do so, and they later competed in U19 I-League.
 The academy was fully known as Peninsula Pune Football Club Academy (PPFCA), and produced numerous Indian talents.
+They are also one time runner-up in 2012 edition of Kedari Redekar Football Cup.
+Clubs 'A' team competed in Pune District Football Association League.
+In youth football leagues, the club also shared rivalry with Mumbai FC.